 However, Aelyx's generation does not want an alliance with Earth.
 To thwart this alliance they have brought along the sh'alear, a parasitic tree that robs the soil of nutrients, to plant in the three locations the student ambassadors will be living.
 The three L'eihr ambassadors are afraid that the humans, with their uncontrolled breeding, would soon overrun L'eihr if they were to colonize their planet, destroying it.

 Gradually Aelyx begins to adapt to life on Earth, especially with Cara's help.
-Although he has judged Cara and her family, he begins to recognize in Cara, a caring ally who is very loyal.
+Although he has judged Cara and her family as wanting, he begins to recognize in Cara a caring ally who is very loyal.
 Cara is determined to make Aelyx's experience on Earth a positive one.
 She tries to learn how to make larun for Aelyx and eventually she discovers foods he can eat.
-She also stands up for him at school as he opposition to his presence on Earth grows.
+She also stands up for him at school as the opposition to his presence on Earth grows.
 Gradually Aelyx and Cara's relationship moves from one of friendship to a blossoming romance.

 Discussion